 The facility inspection continued with observation of the boiler control room.
-During the inspection Boilers 11 and 13 were in operation.
+During the inspection Boilers 12 was in operation.
+Boiler 11 was being brought online (warm up with fuel oil).
 The following instantaneous readings were collected during observation of the boiler control room.